zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_rpi/setup.md

 Select `Raspberry Pi 4` from the list of available devices.

-Select `Raspberry Pi OS Desktop` as the software image and finally `Create Device`.
+Select `Raspberry Pi OS Desktop` as the software image, enter a Device Name and finally select `Create Device`.

 ## Login to virtual Raspberry Pi instances